4neesh/DevBlog/src/posts/002javaObjectNotation.md

 <p>
 As we account for the three operations within the algorithm, we have accumulated a Big O of: O(1) + O(n) + O(1).<br>
 The accumulation can be summarised into: 2 O(1) + O(n).<br>
-One defining characteristic of the Big O is that it is not concerned with the <u>rate</u> of growth, but it is concerned with the <u>type</u> of growth.
+One defining characteristic of the Big O is that it is only defined by the <u>rate</u> of growth.
 Big O will not define how tightly an algorithm fits within the classification, but it will define the type of classification it falls within.</p>
 <p>
 As we understand that it is only the type of growth we will consider, we can remove the constants from the accumulated Big O value.<br>
 As a result, 2 O(1) + O(n) is reduced to: O(1) + O(n).<br>